Lucas300905/LucasOS/FAQ/README.md

 A: I made 2 versions of LucasOS and they are exactly the same except for the fact that "RO" version is made with EROFS filesystem and the "RW" version is made with EXT4 filesystem.
 If you don't know what EROFS and EXT4 means just choose the "RO" version.
 If you want to know more...
 EROFS and EXT4 are two types of filesystem, and they have some differences but the main one is that the EXT4 can make partitions with Read and Write permissions (RW), that means you can make direct changes into the system, like deleting any app or file you want in any place (product,system,vendor,...) **(But be very carefull with the modifications you do, because if you make any wrong modification you can get a bootloop and will have to format your phone to fix it)**

-Yes, there are 6 links to download LucasOS, thats because I made 2 versions (one is EROFS and the other is EXT4), and because Google drive has downloads limitation I did 3 links for each rom, so if one link isn't working just use other one.

 ---